Skip to content

 3. Unify the Go-To-Market Motion

-The biggest value destroyer in bolt-ons is maintaining separate sales teams selling separate products to the same customer base.
+The biggest value-eroding factor in bolt-ons is maintaining separate sales teams selling separate products to the same customer base.
 It confuses the market and bloats CAC.
 Implement a unified revenue architecture immediately.
 For guidance on navigating this complexity, refer to The Platform Company Playbook: Integrating 4+ Acquisitions Without Chaos.